 He said: “Clement, the 4th bishop of Rome, writing to the Corinthians in the year 96 said: ‘Our apostles appointed those who had already been mentioned and afterwards added the further provision that if they were to die, other approved men should succeed in their ministry.”

 This quote was taken from 1 Clement 44 but he omitted a sentence:

 “Our apostles also knew, through our Lord Jesus Christ, and there would be strife on account of the office of the episcopate.
 For this reason, therefore, inasmuch as they had obtained a perfect fore-knowledge of this, they appointed those [ministers] already mentioned, and afterwards gave instructions, that when these should fall asleep, other approved men should succeed them in their ministry.”

-“It is necessary to obey the presbyters who are in the church – those who, as I have shown, possess the succession from the Apostles.
-For those presbyters, together with the succession of bishops…”
+This was taken from his work, Against Heresies: “It is necessary to obey the presbyters who are in the church – those who, as I have shown, possess the succession from the Apostles.
+For those presbyters, together with the succession of bishops…” (3:3:1)

-1. It is based on false assumptions.
+- It is based on false assumptions.
 Catholics who try to make a case for apostolic succession have a whole set of unproven axioms which colour their view of Scripture and history.
-They:
+These Catholics:

 e) assume Peter ordained a successor.
 He didn’t.
 Even if he ordained a candidate, that would make him a pastor, not a pope.
 Popes are elected, not ordained.
 If the apostles appointed pastors or elders, that doesn’t really make them successors.
 Ordination entails a succession in teaching, not a succession in authority.
 Take note also, that while Mathias was chosen to replace Judas, no one was chosen to replace James (Acts 12:1).